magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 });
 ```

-Don't you believe it.
+Don't you believe it?
 Evaluate the following form at the bREPL:

 ```clj
 cljs.user> (r/render [component-box] (.getElementById js/document "content"))
 #object[Object [object Object]]
 ```

 Do you see the `Hello, world!
-I'm a component-box` text in the page?
+I am a component-box` text in the page?
-The above `render` call correspond to the
+The above `render` call corresponds to the `ReactDOM.render` function
+call used with React:

 ```js
 ReactDOM.render(